TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 11/Deuteronomy 11.32.md

 ---

-And ye shall observe to do all the statutes and the ordinances which I set before you this day.
+You shall observe to do all the statutes and the ordinances which I set before you this day.